ExitValue.ai

 Declining organic growth signals that the agency is losing competitive relevance.
 Agencies growing below 5% annually in a market growing 8-10% are effectively losing share.
 Buyers pay premium multiples for agencies demonstrating 10%+ organic revenue growth.

-Want to know what your advertising agency business is worth?
+Estimate your advertising agency business value

 Frequently Asked Questions